 In order to deliver this intensive and highly experiential course across all Greenpeace time zones and to the maximum number of staff and volunteers, we first recruited and trained 14 Greenpeace staff in this model of organising.
 The Training for Trainers course included 21 classroom hours, readings, assignments and individual coaching over four weeks.

 This group of staff then became our Peer Coaches for the rest of the training course helping to support the learning of 217 participants over the next four months.
-This programme included:

-Campaigning, Organising and Mobilisation Strategy (August)
+Leadership 1: Campaigning, Organising and Mobilisation Strategy

 81 staff and volunteers from 21 NROs participated in this four week course learning how to develop people power based strategies, create a critical path to their goal and supporter journey to engage supporters and deep commitment.
 Each week the course included readings, a lecture, group practice sessions and assignments as well as 1 on 1 coaching with their Peer Coach as needed.